thomasgeissl/tamlab-latex-template/README.md

   * osx with brew: `brew install node`
   * windows with winget: `winget install -e --id OpenJS.NodeJS`
   * linux with snap: `sudo snap refresh node --channel=16/stable`
-* pdflatex via texlive, basictex or any other latex suite that includes pdflatex
+* lualatex via texlive, basictex or any other latex suite that includes lualatex
     * osx with brew: `brew install --cask basictex`
     * windows: TODO
-    * linus: TODO
+    * linux: TODO
 * [optional] pandoc - in case you wanna render to html instead of pdf
   * osx with brew: `brew install pandoc`